WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-As soon as you update a page or post, WordPress begins to store new revisions in its database.
-These are displayed in a Revisions section at the bottom of the page editor …
+As soon as you edit and update pages and posts, WordPress begins to store revisions for the content in its database.
+You can see these displayed in a Revisions box at the bottom of the post or page …

-Autosave and revisions are no doubt features that help make work more efficient.
-If you write and edit often, however, after a while the number of revisions can start to build up.
-This can significantly increase the size of your WordPress database, so it’s important to also be able to manage your revisions.
+Autosave and revisions are no doubt features that help make work more productive.
+If you write and edit a lot of content, however, the number of revisions can start to build up.
+This can significantly bloat the size of your WordPress database, so it’s important to be able to manage your revisions.

-Fortunately, there are a few great WordPress plugins to help you control and manage your revisions and reduce the size of your WordPress database.
-Here are a few of these:
+Fortunately, there are several free plugins to help you control and manage your revisions and reduce the size of your WordPress database.
+Let’s take a look at a few:

 Better Delete Revision